Navigation and Search in TypeScript

 Go to derived or base symbols

-If you need a quick look at the code structure of a file, press Ctrl+F11 to open the File Structure window.
+If you need a quick look at the code structure of a file, press Control+F11 to open the File Structure window.
 You can expand compound elements, for example classes, investigate them and navigate to their declarations.

 If a symbol is used in multiple places and you want to find all its usages, place the caret at the symbol and press Alt+F7.